-The next largest party becomes the official Opposition.
+The next largest party becomes the Official Opposition.
+The other non-government parties are also called opposition parties.
 If an MP does not have a political party, they are known as an 'Independent'.

 Members of the House of Lords are organised on a party basis in much the same way as the House of Commons but with important differences: Members of the Lords do not represent constituencies and many are not members of a political party.